 COPIOUS COSMOS | Make your summertime garden sing

-If you're looking for flowers that will bring you joy all summer long, are easy to grow and transform your garden into a sea of blooms, it’s time to take a closer look at cosmos.
+If you're looking for flowers that will bring you joy all summer long, are easy to grow and turn your garden into a sea of blooms, it’s time to take a closer look at cosmos.

 The flowers look like giant daisies and the feathered leaves are so delicate, they remind me a little bit of dill.
 For me, they're the perfect example of a summer flower.

 Depending on the variety, cosmos can grow to between 30cm (12") all the way up to 2m (6'5ft) tall.
 Whether they produce single, semi-double or double flowers – they're pure joy, flowering continuously all summer long.
-And you can get them in any color imaginable, from white to blush, pink, burgundy and purple, even two-toned varieties.
+And you can get them in any color imaginable, from white to blush, pink, burgundy, purple and even two-toned varieties.

 There's only one care tip I'd really recommend you follow (for purely selfish reasons, because it will lead to more flowers!): cut them.
-The more you deadhead them (or cut fresh flowers for your vases) the more they'll reward you by producing new flowers.
+The more you deadhead them (or cut fresh flowers for your vases) the more they'll thank you by producing new flowers.